slatedocs/slate/source/includes/_investors.md

 3).
 The component will then render when the document's body has fully loaded.

 ## Migrating Investors

-If you are upgrading from using the Goji ISA Administration API to the Goji Platform API, then you need to migrate existing investors.
+If you are migrating your existing investors over to Goji, then you need to [onboard the investors in the usual way](#investors-post-platformapi-investors) but also specify `migrationDetails` data.

-This can be performed by onboarding an investor in the usual way and specifying the `migrationDetails`.
+The `migrationDetails` allows the platform to provide an existing investor ID where applicable and provide the dilligence status as agreed with Goji before migration takes place.

+### Upgrading investors currently using the ISA Administration API

-If `migrationDetails` is specified, then the system looks for an investor with the `existingClientId` and upgrades the investor.
+When upgrading from using the Goji ISA Administration API to the Goji Platform API, the `existingClientId` in the `migrationDetails` prompts the system looks for an investor with the `existingClientId` and upgrades the investor.

 This involves:

 * Generating a new client ID
 * Performing a KYC check